NBISweden/grave/README.md

 ## Brief description

 `grave` is a Nextflow workflow for mapping, genotyping, and variant calling ancient or modern samples against a pangenome graph.
-A Wiki with more detail is found [here](https://github.com/NBISweden/grave/wiki).
+A Wiki with a detailed summary of workflow steps is found [here](https://github.com/NBISweden/grave/wiki).

 In normal use, the inputs to `grave` are a pangenome graph in `.gbz` format and a `.csv` samplesheet (listing either paired-end or pre-merged FASTQ data).

+`NOTE:` To compare outcomes of graph-based versus traditional (linear assembly) workflow methodologies, grave can also be run in [linear mode](#linear-reference-mode) against a single FASTA reference instead of a graph.

 Outputs are described [here](#workflow-outputs).

 More information on genotyping and variant calling is found [here](#genotyping-and-variant-calling).

 It is recommended to construct the graph with [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
 Before doing so, read this [section](#generate-or-provide-a-reference).

-`NOTE:` For the purposes of comparing workflows, grave can also be run in [linear mode](#linear-reference-mode) against a single FASTA reference instead of a graph.

 ## Quick start